Dooque/aoe2-de-in-game-rating-overlay/README.md

 ## Introduction

-This is an overlay which shows on top of the screen the RM 1v1 ELO and RM TG ELO for all players in a multiplayer game.
+This is an in game overlay which shows on top of the screen the RM 1v1 ELO and RM TG ELO for all players in a multiplayer game.

 It currently works only for "Random Map" games.

 You can drag the text anywhere in the in the screen.
+The program will remeber the position in the screen for the next time.

 The 1v1 ELO is shown between *[ ]* and the TG ELO is shown between *( )*.